wdenton/oook/README.md

 Tweet the sayings of [the Librarian](http://wiki.lspace.org/mediawiki/index.php/Librarian) at [Unseen University](https://en.wikipedia.org/wiki/Unseen_University) (created by Terry Pratchett).

+## Sayings

+`oook.txt` has what the Librarian has said.
+I haven't gone through all the books yet.
+Contributions welcome.

 ## Requirements

 Talking to Twitter is done with the [twitter](http://sferik.github.io/twitter/) Ruby gem.
 Install it the usual way: